pbougie/mac-dev-env/source/postgresql.html.md

 	postgres --version

-Show a list of available databases (the database has to be running).
+Show a list of available databases (the server has to be running).

 	psql -l